 SpeedStep is a technology developed by Intel.
 It has been built into many Intel microprocessors (e.g. i5, i7).
 Basically it’s primarily designed to adjust CPU processing speed based on performance needs, thus aim to minimizing overheating issues.
 While the technology sounds fancy, it sometimes leads to serious slowdowns reported by many Dell users who have SpeedStep enabled, according to this Dell knowledge article.

-Dell laptops, mainly the Inspiron and Latitude series, have pre-installed SpeedStep utility.
+Dell laptops, especially the Inspiron and Latitude series, have pre-installed SpeedStep utility.
 Disabling the service can sometimes resolve certain performance issues you are experiencing.
 To turn off SpeedStep, you'll need to enter BIOS first.
 Shut down your Dell, press the Start button, then hold F12 key.
 Now select BIOS setup options > Performance > SpeedStep, select the option to disable the utility.
 Hit Apply and exit.
-Done.